In order to send agreements to your prospects for E-Signature, you will need to upload your PDF form into the CRM and map it to the lead.

 To create your mapping follow these steps:

 - Go to Manage > Administration > E-Signature > PDF Mappings.

 - Select the application you wish to map in the Choose Application drop-down.

 - Click Add All and a report will be generated showing all of your PDF fields on the left and all of your Lead fields on the right.

 Your mapping page should now look similar to the below example:

-To save a mapping, locate the PDF field you wish to map on the left side of the report, and then select the corresponding Lead field on the right side of the report using the provided drop-down menu.
+To save a new mapping, locate the PDF field you wish to map on the left side of the report, and then select the corresponding Lead field on the right side.

-Tip: In order to locate a Lead field faster, click on the field selection drop-down menu and start typing the name of the Lead field.
-The drop-down menu will then automatically display the closest matches which you can then select:
+Tip: In order to locate a lead field faster, click on the field selection drop-down and start typing the name of the field.
+The drop-down will then automatically display the closest matches which you can select:

-In this section, we provide examples of creating all of the supported types of field mappings using some of the most commonly used PDF and Lead fields.
+In this section, we provide examples of creating different types of field mappings using some of the most commonly used PDF and Lead fields.

 The image below shows an example of how to map the Corporate Address PDF field to the Address field on the Lead correctly: